 Why Law School Isn’t really that hard

-As for the rest of your law school experience, I think the classic thing you hear is “only 1L year is really hard, you just have to get through that and you are good.”
+As for the rest of your law school experience, I think the classic thing you hear is “only 1L year is really hard, you just have to get through that, and you are good.”
 This really isn’t true.
-Almost everyone I knew took on about as much work as they could handle throughout all 3 years of school.
-Though class may become less important, clinic work, student groups, journal work and the like will generally fill in the gap.
+Almost everyone I knew took on about as much work as they could handle throughout all three years of school.
+Though class may become less critical, clinic work, student groups, journal work and the like will generally fill in the gap.

-What is definitely true is that 2L and 3L year are considerably less stressful.
+What is undoubtedly true is that 2L and 3L year are considerably less stressful.
 The fog of mystery surrounding test taking is gone, professors no longer seem like scary demons, and the stakes are no longer quite so high.
-This release of stress allows you to enjoy the fairly ample time that you do have before becoming a young lawyer, which is a different matter altogether…
+This release of stress allows you to enjoy the reasonably ample time that you do have before becoming a young lawyer, which is a different matter altogether…

 For those who want to read more about law school here are some great books to get you ready to face the challenge (also great for those who want to learn more about what law school is like):